DanielSachs/sdk/README.md

 Standalone usage
 ----------------

+Copy the files into a directory called plainview.

 Require the autoloader.
+Assuming you have the SDK in a subdirectory called "plainview" (it must be called plainview but can be placed anywhere):

-	require_once( 'plainview/autoload/vendor/autoload.php' );
+	require_once( 'plainview//autoload.php' );

+After that the classes are loaded automatically.
 The SDK's function can now be accessed statically:

 	if ( \plainview\base::is_email( 'test@test.com' ) )
 		echo 'Valid e-mail address!';